2018 CrossFit Games: Event 3: CrossFit Total

 Athletes had four minutes to make three attempts at each lift for the heaviest weight.
 The winning score was the cumulative total of the three heaviest weights in each lift.
 Sara Sigmundsdottir fractured her rib during the warm-up for this event, but continued competing for this and the following events, eventually had to withdraw from the competition before event 10.
-The event was won by Royce Dunne (100kg shoulder press, and 213kg back squat, and 256kg deadlift) for the men and by Tia-Clair Toomey (150kg back squat, and 58kg shoulder press, and 188kg deadlift) for the women.
+The event was won by Royce Dunne (100 kg shoulder press, and 213 kg back squat, and 256 kg deadlift) for the men and by Tia-Clair Toomey (150 kg back squat, and 58 kg shoulder press, and 188 kg deadlift) for the women.

 Event 4: Marathon Row

 The competitors used a Concept-2 rowing machine to accumulate 42,195 meters, the distance of a marathon, as fast as possible.
 The event was won by Lukas Esslinger with a time of 2 hours, 43 minutes, 50 seconds and Margaux Alvarez at 3 hours, 0 minutes, 42 seconds.